nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 # Proxies and Reflection

-W> This chapter is a work in progress.
-The content should be correct but may be incomplete.

 One of the goals shared by ECMAScript 5 and ECMAScript 6 is the continued demystifying of JavaScript functionality.
 Prior to ECMAScript 5, for example, there were nonenumerable and nonwritable object properties present in JavaScript environments, but there was no way for developers to define nonenumerable or nonwritable properties of their own.
 This led to inclusion of `Object.defineProperty()` in ECMAScript 5 to give developers the ability to do what JavaScript engines were already capable of doing.

 ECMAScript 6 continues the trend of giving developers the ability to do what JavaScript engines already do with built-in objects.
 To do that, the language had to expose more about how objects work, and the result was the creation of proxies.
 But before you can understand what proxies and are and what they can do, it's helpful to understand the type of problem that proxies are meant to address.